IntelegixLabs/HiFi/README.md

 <strong>3.
 Model Garden </strong>

-Google's opinionated take on the world's best models across first party, third-party, and open-source models.
-Our curated set of 130+ available models are best in class for their category, helping customers access highest performing foundation models that are best-suited for their business needs.
+Google's opinionated take on the world's best models across first-party, third-party, and open-source models.
+Our curated set of 130+ available models is best in class for their category, helping customers access the performing foundation models that are best suited for their business needs.

-Easily customize these models with your own data, deploy to applications with just one-click, and scale with end-to-end ML Ops built-in.
+Easily customize these models with your own data, deploy to applications with just one click, and scale with end-to-end ML Ops built-in.

 <strong>4.
 Gemini-pro </strong>

-Designed to handle natural language tasks, multi turn text and code chat, and code generation.
+Designed to handle natural language tasks, multi-turn text and code chat, and code generation.
 Gemini 1.0 Pro for prompts that only contain text.

 <strong>5.
 Gemini-pro-vision </strong>